One-time session, 1.5 hours

 Presented in partnership with Alzheimer Society Southwest Partners.

 Using the new Driving and Dementia Roadmap*, which is a website providing information and tools to guide the driving and dementia journey, we’ll review:

-- How will I know when it’s time to retire from driving?
+• How do I decide when it’s time to retire from driving?

-- Addressing the grief and loss that affects a whole family when the person with dementia stops driving.
+• Addressing the grief and loss that affects a whole family when driving stops.

 *Acknowledgements: The Driving and Dementia Roadmap (DDR) is a website providing information and tools to guide the driving and dementia journey.
 The DDR was developed by researchers who are part of the Canadian Consortium on Neurodegeneration in Aging which is supported by a grant from the Canadian Institutes of Health Research with funding from several partners.
 The affiliated lead institutions are Baycrest and Sunnybrook Health Sciences Centre.